🇱🇧 Lebanon – A Summer Series 🇱🇧

 Soufra is an inspiring documentary following Mariam Shaar, a Palestinian refugee in Beirut, as she launches a catering company and food truck with fellow refugee women.
 The film highlights resilience, women’s empowerment, entrepreneurship, and the power of food to build community and hope.

 We hope you’ll join us this summer for conversation, learning, and solidarity.
-RSVP through our website to reserve your spot.
+RSVP below to reserve your spot.